Isaac3105/Bad-IceCream-PyGame/README.md

 # Bad Ice Cream PyGame

-A fun game where you play as Ice Cream🍦 and try to eat all all fruits before you're killed by monsters!
+A friv-inspired fun game where you play as Ice Cream🍦 and try to eat all all fruits before you're killed by monsters!

 ## Installation